 Interestingly, like rice, we Filipinos can eat pancit at any time of the day.
 We can chow it down for breakfast, lunch, dinner, and snacks.
 Like me, most would eat pancit as it is, but for others, they would even mix it with rice, or with some leftover dish, or simply with dried fish and pickles.

 Whether you call it tradition or superstition, as I celebrate my birthday, it’s quite expected that I’ll serve some pancit again.
 So in this series, it’s my pleasure to share with you these pancit recipes that I’m sure you’ll like!

-I’ve already shared you my recipe of pancit bihon guisado.
+I’ve already shared with you my recipe of pancit bihon guisado.
 Now this time, I’ll share with you the recipe for pancit canton.

 Pancit canton is a noodle dish of Chinese origin, referring most likely to lo mein or chow mein.
 It has become very much a part of Filipino cuisine, this stir-fried dish composed of dried noodles, meat, poultry or seafood and vegetables.
 It’s actually among my favorite comfort food.

 - 2 tbsp. vegetable oil

 - 1 lb. pork shoulder, sliced thinly

 - 1 chicken breast, deboned and sliced thinly

 - 2 cups chicken broth